-- VERY squicky example in Thousand Shinji: when Iruel makes his appearance and tries to infect Rei, her body is transformed into a bloated, pus-dripping mass of flesh that is a literal FACTORY of all kinds of nasty viruses purpose-made to kill Iruel's nanites.
+- VERY squicky example in Thousand Shinji: when Iruel makes his appearance and tries to infect Nurgle-worshipping Rei, her body is transformed into a bloated, pus-dripping mass of flesh that is a literal FACTORY of all kinds of nasty viruses purpose-made to kill Iruel's nanites.

-- In the Doctor Who story "The Invisible Enemy", the Doctor and Leela travel inside the Doctor's body note to deal with an alien infection.
+- In the story The Invisible Enemy, the Doctor and Leela travel inside the Doctor's body note to deal with an alien infection.
 At one point, they're attacked by white blood cells, but the Doctor uses a nearby nerve cluster to send them a fake message summoning them to a different part of the body.
 (This wouldn't work in a human body, where white blood cells just wander aimlessly and deal with whatever they happen to come across, but maybe a Time Lord's immune system works differently.)

-- In an episode of the new Outer Limits series, a spaceship crew punches a hole into another dimension, which they assume to be hyperspace or subspace.
+- In The Outer Limits (1995) episode "In the Blood", a spaceship crew punches a hole into another dimension, which they assume to be hyperspace or subspace.
 The main character, who is descended from Magical Native Americans, starts to believe that it is actually the bloodstream of the living universe.
 What they originally thought to be asteroids turn out to have a similar structure to human white blood cells, except they use gravity to kill infection.

 - There's also Alpha Kretin, who is by no means a white blood cell, but attacks in the same way, swarming Princess Peach and then taking some kind of monster form after it's spun away by Mario and Luigi.
 Sadly, it also appears in the Gauntlet.

 - Although it's not a physical example, Censors in Psychonauts are a mental equivalent.
 Censors roam the psyche and censor out anything that doesn't belong, including hallucinations, paranoias... and visiting Psychonauts.
 In fact, one of the first signs that Boyd's mind isn't doing so well is that there are no Censors whatsoever in there.
 It isn't until Razputin uncovers the isolated Manchurian Agent implanted in his mind that both Censors and the G-Men, who were Good All Along and had the same goal as Raz and Boyd, show up in droves to stamp out the delusion.

 - During an episode of The Magic School Bus, "Inside Ralphie", the classroom piles into their bus and goes micro to figure out what's making Ralphie get sick.
 They encounter white blood cells, which identify the bus as a pathogen and start a chase scene.
 The white blood cells are shown "sniffing" for pathogens, even though they don't have noses.
 White blood cells don't actually move like they do in this episode; they mainly just float along and consume any pathogens they come across.